SoarGroup/SoarGroup.github.io/docs/reference/VisualSoarKeyboardAndMouseControls.md

 ### Editing

-The VisualSoar rule editor uses all the default editing keystrokes for area selection, clipboard operations and basic editing:
+The [VisualSoar][VSIDE] rule editor uses all the default editing keystrokes for area selection, clipboard operations and basic editing:

 * <kbd>CTRL</kbd>+<kbd>C</kbd> Copy the selected text to the clipboard